aambrioso1/presentations/hcc_october_inservice_2021/python_presentation.md

 * Advantages of Programming
     * Absolute control of technology.
     * Leverage the global stock of open source effort.
-    * If you really want to learn something write code for it.
+    * If you really want to learn something, write code for it.

 ### Some coding ideas for educators
 * Math and Science - Numerical Analysis (Signorini)